Jackie DeShannon: Early career

 She began to record under various names such as Sherry Lee, Jackie Dee, and Jackie Shannon with mixed success.
 Billboard noted (June 10, 1957) that Sherry Lee Myers, "16-year-old C&W singer of Batavia, Illinois," had recently signed to George Goldner's Gone label in New York as a rockabilly artist, and that her "handlers" (Irving Schacht and Paul Kallett) had changed her name to Jackie Dee.

 Her only release on Gone included "I'll Be True" (A) and "How Wrong I Was" (B), which appeared in both 78 rpm and 45 rpm versions.
 Myers almost certainly sang these songs at the Uptown Theater in Philadelphia on July 3, 1957, and at the Paramount Theater in New York, two weeks later, with Alan Freed's Big Rock 'n' Roll Show.
 However, her interpretations of country songs "Buddy" (as Jackie Dee) and "Trouble" (as Jackie Shannon) gained the attention of rock and roll star Eddie Cochran, who arranged for her to travel to California to meet his girlfriend, singer-songwriter Sharon Sheeley, who formed a writing partnership with DeShannon in 1960.
 Their partnership produced Brenda Lee's hits "Dum Dum" and "Heart in Hand".

 In 1960, DeShannon signed with Liberty Records, adopting the name Jackie DeShannon, believed to be the name of an Irish ancestor, after executives at Liberty thought the name Sharon Myers would not help sell records.
-In a Fresh Air interview (June 14, 2010), DeShannon said that she chose "Jackie" as a cross-gender name.
-Since she had a low singing voice, she could be heard as either male or female.
+In a Fresh Air interview (June 14, 2010), DeShannon said that she chose "Jackie" since she had a low singing voice and could be heard as either male or female.
 When she found that "Jackie Dee" was too similar to Brenda Lee, Sandra Dee, et al., she changed it to Jackie Dee Shannon, which people heard as DeShannon.
 The name stuck.